This is in response to a query about how to approach school web design.

 Finalsite, Silverpoint and Whipplehill seem to be the big players here.
 They all charge a premium, but have excellent design and back-end control panels.
 A word about design, all the companies do design beautifully.
 I’ve no doubt you can craft up something really nice, but these companies make world-class website design.
 Clean, elegant and information rich.

 The issue I’ve had with these sites is keeping them up to date and current.
 Whipplehill especially, which is based on a really neat portal system, seems to have the right idea about ow websites should work.
 But without long term “web person” in your organization, and without a clear, clean connection to your LMS, how useful will your site be?

 We are using silverpoint, and we love our site, love the support, and I like the in-page editing; intuitive and easy.
 Also, Silverpoints design process is great - they actually bring their design team to your school - instead of design taking weeks or months, it takes a week.

 But we are a moodle school, and increasingly a google-docs school.
 So our information is fragmented across those three major systems.
 We have teachers using wiki’s, blogs, yadda yadda yadda - so I’m constantly looking for ways to index all the different content so people dont have to look “in 20 different places” for relevant information.

 I think your question also hits a really common theme I hear in student information systems; do we roll our own, or go with an outside company?
 There are genuine benefits and drawbacks for each approach.
 As I mentioned, the support we get from silverpoint is top-notch, but the meta-issues here are how the site will stay current, and how we can make fragmented information easier to access.

-Published on Sunday, December 05, 2010 (8 years, one week, and 3 days ago).
+Published on Sunday, December 05, 2010 (8 years, 2 months, and 2 weeks ago).
 Posted in: Educational Tech Design Leadership Support